krish01info/edzy_assignment/README.md

-# 🍱 CanteenHub — School Canteen Digital Ordering System
+my goal was to completet the project with the max output with in the limited period of time.

-A browser-based prototype for snack browsing, student management, and order tracking.
+🍱 CanteenHub — School Canteen Digital Ordering System A browser-based prototype for snack browsing, student management, and order tracking.

 ## Tech Stack